Historical Overview

 2019

-An analytical study is being undertaken for the PEFA Steering Committee that will examine options for the future of the PEFA program.
+An analytical study is being undertaken for the PEFA Steering Committee that examined options for the future of the PEFA program.